A Unique Taxpayer Reference(UTR) is a unique 10 digit number for a Company, Individual or Legal Entity. You can validate a UTR below.

 that its correctly formed).
 If you receive

-a 1046 Authentication Error when you submit
+a 1046 Authentication Error

 a return into the HMRC Gateway, this could also be due to the UTR being correct but not assigned to